vippsas/vipps-ecom-api/vipps-ecom-api.md

 You do not have to make any changes other than to specify `"paymentType": "eComm Express Payment"`.

-To get the new express checkout flow: Specify this in addition, in the `transaction` object: `"useExplicitCheckoutFlow": true`.
+To get the new _and highly recommended_ express checkout flow: Specify this in addition, in the `transaction` object: `"useExplicitCheckoutFlow": true`.
 See
 [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST)
 for more details.